7FeiW/PandellListRandomShuffler/README.md

 ### The Algorithm

 > This solution implemented Durstenfeld's version of Fisher–Yates in place suffle algorithm, time complexity is O(N) and space complexity is O(1).
+Referrence at https://en.wikipedia.org/wiki/Fisher–Yates_shuffle.

 #### Is this Solution 100% Random Shuffle?
 > No, even though correctness of Fisher–Yates Algroithm can be mathematical proved.
 However because of following two reasons , this implementation is not able to achive 100% random shuffle.